 Residence Life: Welcome to Residence Life

-The Office of Residence Life coordinates housing for over 1,900 members of the UP student, staff and faculty community in traditional residence halls, two apartment style halls for upper-class students, and over 40 university owned off-campus houses.
-In addition, residence life, located in 101 Buckley Center, coordinates online and on paper listings for roommates needed and apartments/houses for rent in the area are available.
+The Office of Residence Life coordinates housing for over 1,900 members of the UP student, staff, and faculty community in traditional residence halls, two apartment-style halls for upper-class students, and over 40 University-owned off-campus houses.
+In addition, Residence Life, located in 101 Buckley Center, coordinates online and on-paper listings for roommates needed and available apartments/houses for rent in the area.

-Our policies and procedures can be found in Life on the Bluff - Student Handbook; all on campus residents should familiarize themselves with the information included in this important online document.
-Click here for important 2012-2013 Residence Life dates.
+Our policies and procedures can be found in Life on the Bluff - Student Handbook; all students should familiarize themselves with the information included in this important online document.

 The Office of Residence Life is committed to creating supportive Christian living and learning environments where an education of the heart and hands is as important as the education of the head.
 We are committed to formation of Christian community in the spirit of the Congregation of Holy Cross.
 We are also committed to the formation of individuals through caring relationships and interactions between staff, faculty, and students.
 Our students are called by this mission to involve themselves in faith, service, and leadership experiences for a continued education of the mind, heart, and hands.